VectorSense/Data-Ninja-Tech-Series/README.md

 ### Azure Synapse Analytics

 Microsoft recently announced Azure Synapse Analytics as the evolution of Azure SQL Data Warehouse blending big data, data warehousing, and data integration into a single service for end-to-end analytics at cloud scale.
-This reference architecture and workshop content will be updated as annouced features in the roadmap become publicly available.
+The reference architecture and workshop content will be updated as annouced features in the roadmap become publicly available.
 For more information please visit: https://azure.microsoft.com/en-au/services/synapse-analytics/

 ![](./Media/AzureSynapse.png)